L235/unblock-wizard/README.md

 # unblock-wizard-redirect.js

 This is the "pilot" script, executed on [Wikipedia:Unblock wizard](https://en.wikipedia.org/wiki/Wikipedia:Unblock_wizard).
 It serves to identify whether a user is blocked, and which block template has been used, to redirect them to the relevant page if possible.
-Access to other block forms (or to demo mode) is also possible from here.
+It also provides a way to access demo mode, where the changes will be given as raw code but not added to the user talk page, and a comprehensive menu linking to the various unblock forms.

 # unblock-wizard.js